kelvinbrinham/NESTE_Stock_Relative_Performance/README.md

 Instructions:

 1. Run Calculating_stats.py.
 This script will call the earlier scripts it needs.
-The spreadsheets this script produces are:
+The output spreadsheets this script produce are:
-Bla
-Bla
-Bla
+(NB: A fourth spreadsheet is produced, it is not formatted and is used to make another spreadsheet)

+- NESTE_SXXP_3_month_highs.xlsx
+- Three_month_high_data_formatted.xlsx
+- Summary_data.xlsx

 2. Run Plotting_time_series.py or/and Plotting_summary_bar_chart.py.
 Clicking on the line segments in the legend on the time series plot will hide or reveal lines to make the plot clearer as desired.